BishanWebeshete/Restaurant-Reviewer/README.md

 ## Features

-- User can view existing restaurants and its details
+- User can view existing stores and their details
-- User can add a restaurant
+- User can add a store
-- User can view reviews on each restaurant
+- User can view reviews on each store
-- User can add a review to each restaurant
+- User can add a review to each store
-- User can delete restaurants from screen
+- User can delete stores from screen
-- User can update restaurant details
+- User can update store details

 ## Preview